You are here:

 If there are just a few missing photos, check to make sure the images were actually included in the portrait package.
 Ask your photographer for these missing images – they may be added to the portrait manager record directly without need to import all photos again.

-Tip: If you feel that you still need help with these resolutions, please reach out to Studio Source Yearbooks Support for further assistance.
+Tip: If you feel that you still need help with these issues, please reach out to Studio Source Yearbooks Support for further assistance.

 Portrait Manager Overview

-After importing the portrait package, Editors/Editors-in-Chief may correct and make additions to the portrait data using the Portrait Manager at any time during the yearbook building process.
+After importing the portrait package, Editors/Editors-in-Chief may make corrections and additions to the portrait data using the Portrait Manager at any time during the yearbook building process.
 Existing portrait pages will be automatically updated whenever corrections and additions are made.

 The portrait manager features tools to search, sort and filter your portrait database, as well as to alert you to potential problems.
 To make changes to the portrait database, click on Manage Portraits on the left-side menu of the book manager, then Check Out the book.

-• A. Portrait Manager Menu – Used to add new people or edit exsting people
+• A. Portrait Manager Menu – Used to import, add new people or edit existing people

-• B. Errors and Warnings – Notifies you of people that need corrections
+• B. Errors and Warnings – Notifications of portraits missing potentially critical data.

-• D. Keyword Search – Allows you to filter on individual people or by group
+• D. Keyword Search – Search for an individual person by name or by group

 Managing Portrait Data